-The Georgia Path2College 529 Plan, a TIAA-managed 529 savings program features two age-based options and five fixed options including a guaranteed option with interest at a rate between 1% and 3% as declared each October.
+The Georgia Path2College 529 Plan, a TIAA-managed 529 savings program, features a year of enrollment track with 10 portfolios and six static investment options including a Principal Plus Interest Portfolio with a minimum effective annual interest rate between 1% and 3%.

 - Program typeSavings